desmos-labs/desmos/docs/architecture/adr-006-support-multisig-chain-link.md

 To link other blockchain account to desmos profile, the user needs to create a chain link by his/her account, passing a signature-based authentication process on chain to make sure the account is under control by him/her.
 Currently, It works properly for single-sig account, but does not support the multisig account.
-This is due to the fact that the `Proof` instance in chain link not only stores single signature for a single-sig account but also its `Verify` function of it only serves single-sig account.
+This is due to the fact that the `Proof` instance in chain link only stores single signature for a single-sig account, and its `Verify` function of it also only serves single-sig account.

 ## Decision